spacotto/Born2beRoot/srcs/website-wordpress.md

 3. **Author**: Write and publish own posts
 4. **Contributor**: Write posts but can't publish
 5. **Subscriber**: Only manage their profile

+## Maintenance
+### Updates
+Regularly update WordPress core, themes, and plugins at Dashboard → Updates.
+Always backup before major updates.

+### Backups
+Use a backup plugin or your host's backup service.
+Back up both files and database regularly.

+### Security Tips
+- Use strong passwords and two-factor authentication
+- Keep everything updated
+- Install a security plugin
+- Use SSL/HTTPS
+- Limit login attempts
+- Remove unused themes and plugins